Horagalles

-In Sámi shamanism, Horagalles, also written Hora Galles and Thora Galles and often equated with Tiermes or Aijeke (i.e. "grandfather or great grandfather"), is the thunder god.
+In Sámi shamanism, Western Sámi Horagalles, often equated with Eastern Sámi Tiermes, Baján, and Aijeke or Äijih (lit. 'old man'), is the thunder god.
 He is depicted as a wooden figure with a nail in the head and with a hammer, or occasionally on shaman drums, two hammers.

+There is a theory that Tiermes is the original Sámi sky god, while West and South Sámi sky god Radien-attje was born later out of Norse pagan and Christian influences.